rocky-linux/documentation/docs/guides/security/pam.md

 By now, you should have a much better idea of what PAM can do, and how to make changes when needed.
 However, we must reiterate the importance of being very, *very* careful with any changes you make to PAM modules.
 You could lock yourself out of your system, or worse, let everyone else in.

-We would stringly recommend testing all changes in an environment that can be easily reverted to a previous configuration.
+We would strongly recommend testing all changes in an environment that can be easily reverted to a previous configuration.
 That said, have fun with it!